Book Review: Fluence

 The book is well twined with loopholes and the story is set in a steady pace that it would be quite hard to put it down until you finish it.
 Being one of the outliers, I would have liked to see more of them and how the system would fall apart.
 Reading about people pitted against each other and the subject of a shallow morality have always worked for me, and Oram’s Fluence is no different.

-elgeewrites Book Review: Fluence FluenceI liked the author’s descriptive tone of narration at most places, it helped to understand the different world we are at – but oh enough of those building and bakeries already.
+Elgeewrites Book Review: Fluence FluenceI liked the author’s descriptive tone of narration at most places, it helped to understand the different world we are at – but oh enough of those building and bakeries already.
 Though I didn’t feel connected with any of the central characters, I do understand their actions which speaks much of the author’s writing tone.
 I would look forward to reading more of his books in future for sure.

 Do let me know what you think of the book Fluence or my review in the comments.